MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/skype-for-business-and-microsoft-teams-add-on-licensing/set-up-communications-credits-for-your-organization.md

 Each organization will have a different usage of Calling Plan volume and rates to consider.
 You will need to get this type of usage data from your current service provider.
 Organizations already using Skype for Business Online already as their service provider can get usage data by reviewing it in the **Skype for Business admin center** > **Reports** > **PSTN usage details** report.

 When you are setting up Communications Credits, you will need to investigate call usage for your organization to determine the amounts that you will need to put in.
 You can get call usage information by reviewing the **PSTN usage details** report.
 This report lets you export the call data records to Excel if you want to export the data for storage or create custom reports.
-To see usage, see[Skype for Business PSTN usage report](../skype-for-business-online-reporting/skype-for-business-pstn-usage-report.md)
+To see usage, see [Skype for Business PSTN usage report](../skype-for-business-online-reporting/skype-for-business-pstn-usage-report.md)

 ## Step 3: Assign a Communications Credits license to users